Updates will resume once the snow flies!

 Why do the areas that require snow hauling take longer than other areas of Town?

 Certain areas of Town require snow to be hauled off rather than just plowed to the side of the road.
-Those areas include the hospital, Downtown, Westhaven, Tiffin, Westgrove and some parts of Hillendale.
-All of these areas need to be prioritised separately and may take a bit longer to get done based on equipment and contractor availability.
+Those areas include, Downtown, Westhaven, Tiffin, Westgrove and some parts of Hillendale.
+All of these areas need to be prioritized separately and may take a bit longer to get done based on equipment and/or contractor availability.

 What is the process for hauling snow Downtown?